zardini123/AtmoLauncher/README.md

 AtmoLauncher
 ==========
 This is a custom-built launcher intended for updating Atmosphir, however, it can be used with any other application.
-The server can be hosted on a Windows machine or Mac using Mono if you decide to go with the .NET version, but a PHP version of the server is also available for use on a webserver.
+The server can be hosted on a Windows machine or Mac using Mono if you decide to go with the .NET version, but a PHP version of the server is also available.

 Troposphir
 ==========